dandavison/xenops/README.md

 Installation instructions are below.
 To use Xenops, open a `.tex` file in Emacs as usual, and do `M-x xenops-mode`.
 The key features are:

-- **LaTeX math, tables, and TikZ content are automatically displayed as SVG images in the Emacs buffer.**
+- **LaTeX math, tables, and TikZ diagrams are automatically displayed as SVG images in the Emacs buffer.**

   You don't need to do anything: rendering is triggered automatically.
 The result is that you can work on the document in Emacs without needing to frequently check the appearance of the PDF.
 Rendering is asynchronous, so it doesn't interrupt your writing.